 One might be tempted to choose a very large value for \(t\) and then apply Newton’s method to solve the problem.
 However, this approach would lead to very slow convergence because the gradients and Hessians would experience extremely large variations near the boundary of the feasible set.
 Consequently, the convergence of Newton’s method would be hindered, failing to reach the phase of quadratic convergence.
 On the other hand, a small value of \(t\) would facilitate better convergence, but the resulting approximation would not be satisfactorily close to the original problem.

 Instead of directly choosing one value for \(t\), we may change it over the iterations in an appropriate way, in order to achieve the best of both worlds: fast convergence and an accurate approximation to the original problem.
-More specifically, at each outer iteration, the value of \(t\) is updated and then the solution \(\bm{x}^\star(t)\) is computed (so-called centering step) with Newton’s method starting at the current point \(\bm{x}\) and running a few inner iterations.
-Interior-point methods precisely achieve such trade-off and they get their name because for each value of \(t>0\) the solution \(\bm{x}^\star(t)\) is strictly feasible and lies in the interior of the feasible set.
+More specifically, at each outer iteration, the value of \(t\) is updated and then the solution \(\bm{x}^\star(t)\) is computed (the so-called centering step) with Newton’s method starting at the current point \(\bm{x}\) and running over a few inner iterations.
+Interior-point methods achieve precisely such a trade-off and they get their name because for each value of \(t>0\) the solution \(\bm{x}^\star(t)\) is strictly feasible and lies in the interior of the feasible set.

 Algorithm B.3: Barrier method for the constrained problem (B.2).